diffblue/gitlab/doc/user/project/merge_requests/reviews/index.md

 - The changes in the merge request
 - The project's contribution graph

-Suggested Reviewers also integrates with Code Owners, profile status, and merge request rules, helping you make a more informed decision when choosing reviewers that can meet your review criteria.
+GitLab Duo Suggested Reviewers also integrates with Code Owners, profile status, and merge request rules, helping you make a more informed decision when choosing reviewers that can meet your review criteria.

 ![Suggested Reviewers](img/suggested_reviewers_v16_3.png)

-For more information, see [Data usage in Suggested Reviewers](data_usage.md).
+For more information, see [Data usage in GitLab Duo Suggested Reviewers](data_usage.md).

-### Enable suggested reviewers
+### Enable Suggested Reviewers

-Project Maintainers or Owners can enable suggested reviewers by visiting the [project settings](../../settings/index.md).
+Project Maintainers or Owners can enable Suggested Reviewers by visiting the [project settings](../../settings/index.md).

-Enabling suggested reviewers triggers GitLab to create an ML model for your project that is used to generate reviewers.
+Enabling Suggested Reviewers triggers GitLab to create an ML model for your project that is used to generate reviewers.
 The larger your project, the longer this process can take.
 Usually, the model is ready to generate suggestions within a few hours.